xuyumeng/Home-Recipes/recipes/01-Soup-Noodles.md

    - Carefully pour the hot oil over the chopped ingredients in the bowl, a little at a time.
    - Mix with a spoon between each pour to ensure even heating and flavor extraction.
 4. **Season the base**:
    Add 1 tsp sugar, 1 tsp salt, 1 tbsp soy sauce, and a few drops of sesame oil (optional).
 Stir well.
+You can also leave this step when you eat it, to minimize the water in the lunchbox.

 ---